Holiday Let Cottage Terms and Conditions Template

-- We or our representatives reserve the right to enter the property at any time to undertake essential maintenance or for inspection purposes.
+- We or our representatives reserve the right to enter the property at any time to undertake essential maintenance, repairs or for inspection purposes.

-- Tenancies normally commence at X unless otherwise agreed and guests are required to vacate the rental by X on the day of departure.
-This allows the accommodation to be thoroughly cleaned and prepared for incoming guests.
+- Tenancies normally commence at X on the arrival date and guests are required to leave the rental by X on the day of departure.
+Failure to do so may result in you being charged a further day’s rental.

-- Pets (if not allowed) vaping or smoking anywhere inside the premises will result in immediate termination of occupancy and forfeiture of all payments.
-This must be strictly adhered to and any damage or extra cleaning caused by pets or smoking will be at the expense of you.
+- Pets (if not allowed), vaping or smoking anywhere inside the premises will result in immediate termination of occupancy and forfeiture of all payments.
+This must be strictly adhered to, and any damage or extra cleaning caused will be at your expense.

-- Pets (If you accept pets then you should include your ‘pet rules’ here e.g.)
+- Pets (If you accept pets then you should include your ‘pet rules’ here)

--Please don’t let pets onto the furniture, especially sofas and beds
+-Please don’t let dogs on the furniture, especially sofas and beds.

 - Damages and breakages – please treat the facilities & accommodation with due care so that other guests may continue to enjoy them.
 If you notice something is missing or damaged in your accommodation, please let us know immediately so that we can take the appropriate action.
 If there has been any damage or breakages during your stay, we would be grateful if you could report them promptly, especially before check-out.
 The accommodation will be inspected at the end of the holiday & you may be charged for any loss, damage or extra cleaning costs.
 These are to be paid for in full within 7 days of notification.

 - Please do not move any furniture from one room to another or any of the indoor furniture, furnishings or bedlinen outside.